Updated: Mar 8

-With winter now here, it’s time to check the electrical system of your telehandler - in particular the battery.
+With autumn now here, it’s time to check the electrical system of your machine - in particular the battery.

 As temperatures drop, engines get harder to start and greater loads are applied to all the components of the electrical system.
 If the performance of your battery is poor, damage can occur to certain components such as the starter motor, alternator and solenoids.

-There are many areas of the starting system that should be checked to maintain optimum performance and get through the colder months.
+There are many areas of the electrical system that should be checked to maintain optimum performance to help get through the cooler months.

 Connections at the starter motor, alternator, isolation switch and battery should be clean, tight and free of any corrosion